This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 International Spy Museum (paid, south of the National Mall)

-You will find many more museums in Washington DC, so if you’re interested in exploring outside of the National Mall there are many other areas you can go to.
+You will find many more museums throughout Washington DC, so if you’re interested in exploring outside of the National Mall there are plenty of other areas to go.

-A few of my favorite museums to date are the Natural History Museum, the Air and Space Museum, The United States Holocaust Memorial Museum, The National Gallery of Art, and the Portrait Gallery.
+A few of my favorites to date are the Natural History Museum, the Air and Space Museum, the United States Holocaust Memorial Museum, the National Gallery of Art, and the Portrait Gallery.

-Museums (except for the Portrait Museum which closes at 7 p.m.) will close around 5 or 5:30 p.m.
+Most museums (except the Portrait Gallery, which closes at 7 p.m.) close around 5 or 5:30 p.m.

 Time Estimate: You can easily spend 1 hour or more at each museum.
 Factor in wait times if you are going to a museum with a line, and you don’t have timed tickets.